 No penalty will be recommended or assessed for a violation that is cured by the campaign, TIE, or independent spender prior to receiving notice of the violation from the CFB.
 In addition, in certain circumstances, prompt response to a CFB notice will cure the violation.
 (See, e.g., Contribution Limit violations).
-Further, CFB staff may, at their discretion, recommend no violation or a violation no penalty ("VNP") for de minimis violations.
+Further, CFB staff may, at their discretion, recommend no violation or a violation no penalty ("VNP") for certain minor violations as indicated in the commentary below.